twolivesleft/codea-air-code/README.md

 To find the device's IP to connect to, use the Air Code icon on the project selection screen in Codea.
 The default port is `18513`.

+#### Fun Fact

+> The idea for this extension started as a proof-of-concept of a browser based "Remote Console".
+The idea was to see a Codea project's logs and execute commands directly from a web browser.
+>
+> Air Code's default port 18513 is actually based on the letters R (18) E (5) M (13), for REMote console.

 ### USB Connection

 If Wi-Fi is not accessible or is slow, you can connect to Codea over a USB connection using iproxy, a utility part of libusbmuxd (or libimobiledevice).